sassoftware/sas-viya-sdk-js/sdk/sas-auth-browser/README.md

 ##### `logout(): Promise<void>`

-Makes an endpoint call to the Viya server that ends the cookie based browser session.
+Makes an endpoint call to the SAS Viya server that ends the cookie based browser session.

-rejects: When logout fails.
+rejects: When sign out fails.

 ##### `invalidateCache()`